ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 protection if the two resources share an origin.

+## Separate Gateway and Target

+A Target Resource that is operated on a different server from the Oblivious Gateway Resource is an ordinary HTTP resource.
+A Target Resource can privilege requests that are forwarded by a given Oblivious Gateway Resource if it trusts the operator of the Oblivious Gateway Resource to only forward requests that meet the expectations of the Target Resource.

+For instance, an Oblivious Gateway Resource might -- possibly with the help of the Oblivious Relay Resource -- be trusted not to forward an excessive volume of requests, which might allow the Target Resource to accept a greater volume of requests from that Oblivious Gateway Resource relative to other HTTP clients.

+An Oblivious Gateway Resource could implement policies that improve the ability of the Target Resource to implement policy exemptions, such as only forwarding requests toward specific Target Resources.

 ## Key Management

 An Oblivious Gateway Resource needs to have a plan for replacing keys.
 This